scqubits/scqubits/README.md

 Contribute
 ----------

-You are welcome to contribute to sc_qubits development by forking this repository and sending pull requests, or filing bug reports at the
+You are welcome to contribute to scqubits development by forking this repository and sending pull requests, or filing bug reports at the
 [issues page](http://TODO).